Dean85e/portfolio_project1/README.md

   * I have checked the submit button works.

-  * I have also checked that the button on the thank you page works and links back to the main website.
+  * I have also checked that the link on the thank you page works and links back to the main website.

 ### Bugs